- What is CS50/CPSC 100?

 Please also remember that this is an introductory undergraduate course, which means it has a steady workload of weekly problem sets.
 Collaboration is more restricted than in most graduate courses, so be sure to pay close attention to the Academic Honesty policy on the course syllabus.
 We will typically allow graduate students one free extension on a pset, but you must email firstname.lastname@example.org in advance to request it.
 Last-minute and after-the-deadline requests will normally be denied unless you have documentation of an emergency.
 We will respond more positively to extension requests if you have a track record of strong participation, including completing work, and attending section and office hours regularly.

 If you have any additional questions, please don’t hesitate to ask!

 What about EMBA students?

 We’re happy to have you in the class if you are going to be able to come to one of the sections on a weekly basis and will be able to attend some office hours regularly.
-In Fall 2018, sections will be at a range of times throughout the day on Tuesday and Wednesday, and also Monday evening.
-There will be office hours available many afternoons and evenings during the week, and on Sunday afternoons.
+In Fall 2019, sections will be at a range of times throughout the day on Tuesday and early on Wednesday mornings.
+There will be office hours available many afternoons and evenings during the week, and limited office hours on weekends.
 Lectures are delivered online, so you can watch them any time, anywhere.